jorgoose/portfolio-website-v2/src/content/work/minecraft-server.md

 description: |
   My first experience with cloud services - I modified an existing shell script and used it to deploy a JAR file to run a public Minecraft server on a VM provisioned by Microsoft Azure
 tags:
-  - Computer Networking
-  - Shell Scripting
+  - Shell Scripting Basics
-  - Microsoft Azure Cloud
+  - Microsoft Azure
   - Server Security
 ---